 Part of the Plane

 Choosing what part of the plane you’d like to sit in is the first step to picking the right seat.
 When making your decision, consider what’s most important to you: legroom, noise, turbulence effect, seat reclination or bathroom accessibility.
-All of these are factors which make one section of the plane more desirable than another.
+All of these are factors that make one section of the plane more desirable than another.

 In general, the front of the plane has the quietest ride, the middle has less turbulence, and the back will be pretty hit or miss.
 Because the the back of a plane is less desirable, sometimes there will be empty seats, allowing you to stretch out across a row.
 You’ll also be closer to the bathrooms, which could be good or bad depending on your perspective.